traefik/traefik/docs/content/getting-started/install-traefik.md

 helm repo update
 ```

-And install it with the `helm` command line:
+And install it with the Helm command line:

 ```bash
 helm install traefik traefik/traefik